 - Add new biomass twice a year.

-- While using the mulch, cover it partially to allow the air to enter the soil.
+- While using the Mulch, cover it partially to allow the air to enter the soil.

-How does mulch work?
+How does Mulch work?

 Sunlight is crucial for the development of weeds.
-But mulching inhabits sunlight thus, barring the growth of weeds.
+But mulching inhabits sunlight, thus barring the growth of weeds.

-It prevents rain from directly gushing into the soil and reduces soil erosion.
-The organic mulch breaks down and releases nutrients to the soil and becomes food for microbes, protecting the healthy soil microorganisms.
+The organic Mulch breaks down, releases nutrients to the soil, and becomes food for microbes, protecting the healthy soil microorganisms.

-They reduce the cost of farmers for purchasing farm inputs by inhibiting weeds and preventing nutrient leaching from the soil.
+They reduce the cost of farmers purchasing farm inputs by inhibiting weeds and preventing nutrient leaching from the soil.